 A basic "hands on" introduction to video production, with emphasis on learning how to use the camera and related equipment, developing visual stories, writing a treatment and pre-production organizing and planning.
 Students will focus on understanding light, becoming familiar with production terms and equipment, improving shot design, planning for camera movement and placement, "shooting to edit" and harnessing the power of sound.
 Various aesthetic as well as ethical concerns are covered.
-Prerequisite: MCOM-120 or instructor permission verview of HD (high-definition) post production workflow.
-Lectures, in-class exercises, projects and homework assignments provide a framework for understanding film language and visual grammar, the fundamentals of shot sequencing, narrative structure, edit progression and digital post production technique in Adobe Premiere Pro.
-In addition to basic narrative structure, other modes of filmmaking will be explored including documentary, experimental and commercial video editing.
-The skills and techniques learned in this course are invaluable across diverse media platforms and communication industries.
-MCOM 120 strongly recommended.
+Prerequisite: MCOM-120 or instructor permission

-MCOM 222: Video Editing Credits: 3 Letter Grade
+MCOM 222: Video Editing